Best Technical Indicators for Day Trading

 When the prices are above their average, the CCI level is usually high.
 On the other hand, CCI is low when prices are below their average.
 Therefore, it is an important indicator for overbought or oversold levels.

 Quite often, most CCI levels happen between -100 and +100.
 When these extremes are passed, it is usually an extreme situation which calls for caution when placing trades.
-A positive CCI value favours bulls while a negative CCI favours bears.
+A positive CCI value favors bulls while a negative CCI favors bears.

 Relative Strength Index